-Together with your financial professional, Principal will help you identify the right solutions for your organization, then work with you to implement them properly.
-Staffed with attorneys, CPAs, and plan design specialists, our Business and Advanced Solutions team is ready to assist you with design consultation and sample plan documents.
+After helping you identify the right solutions for your organization, Principal will help you implement them properly.
+Staffed with attorneys, CPAs and plan design specialists, our Advanced Solutions team is ready to assist you with design consultation and sample plan documents.
 But, we don't stop there.